carrickcheah/real-time-prediction/README.md

 &nbsp;
 &nbsp;

-## Total microservices in the system
+## Microservices in the system

 ![Slide6](./image/Slide6.JPG)
-Within this system, we're going to build five microservices.
+Within this system, we're going to build 5 microservices.
 These microservices will handle the core functionalities of the system, ensuring modularity and scalability.
 &nbsp;
 &nbsp;